-A business plan for partnership firm is recommended for anyone entering into a business partnership.
+A business plan for a partnership firm is recommended for anyone entering into a business partnership.
 A business partnership is two or more people working together to run a business.
-Each person takes on equal risk and rewards that come from the business.
+Each person takes on equal risks and rewards that come from the business.
 A proper business plan is ideal for handling current and future business decisions.

 Steps For Planning a Business Partnership

 - Write a mission statement to clearly state the direction and goals the business plans to take.
 By writing a mission statement, the partners agree to the company's direction now and in the future.